 Blogger Pros :

-– It’s reasonably easy to use – Blogger is relatively straight forward to use.
-Buttons in the left hand navigation show what is what.
-All you need to do is Create a “new post” and type away – as easy as that although it is not without flaws.
+– It’s reasonably easy to use – Blogger is relatively straightforward to use.
+Buttons in the left-hand navigation show what is what.
+All you need to do is create a “new post” and type away – as easy as that, although it is not without flaws.

 – No fuss – You can set up a Blogger website quickly, you don’t need a coding guru to help.